Detailed information and resources:

 - Clean Heat Standard Legal Assessment Memo

-- Resources and links to testimony in the VT House Energy & Technology Committee
+- Resources and links to former testimony in the VT House Energy & Technology Committee

 Overview: The Clean Heat Standard would require fossil fuel corporations and utilities that sell heating fuels in Vermont to reduce their climate pollution over time, in line with Global Warming Solutions Act requirements.
 Fossil fuel suppliers will be able to meet the performance standard either by selling cleaner heating fuels or by paying for work done by others that helps Vermonters use clean heating options (such as weatherization, heat pumps, or advanced wood heat).
 The goal of the Clean Heat Standard is to both reduce climate pollution and reduce costs of home and building heating over time.